michaelbarton/bioinformatics-zen/content/markup/posters-and-presentations/longform/genotype-from-phenotype.markdown

 I usually get started by on a new poster by searching the posters section on [Deviant Art](http://www.deviantart.com/) around a theme I am interested in.
 In this case I felt like going for ["Grunge Minimalism."][search]
-I'm not sure in hindsight why I was interested in that at the time though.
-There's plenty of inspiration to be found on deviant art in searching for different themes and I was particularly inspired by the [Alice in Wonderland poster by daveforyou][alice].
+There's plenty of inspiration to be found on deviant art when searching for different themes and I was particularly inspired by the [Alice in Wonderland poster by daveforyou][alice].
 You can see similarities in the lines and colours between this poster and how I ended up designing mine.